Power of Attorney

 Granting power of attorney to someone does not strip you of your personal authority (unless the document contains limitations related to your mental state).
 However, it may authorize the attorney to share that authority concurrently with you concerning property matters, though not for medical care, as the power of attorney only takes effect upon your incapacity.

-What does a Power of Attorney Document Look Like?
+What Does a Power of Attorney Document Look Like?

 The forms for power of attorney are designed according to the applicable provincial legislation.
 All documents include: